 Let’s wrap this up

-Being a woman of integrity means to be consistent with and sincere about your true character, never pretending to be something you are not and not wavering in different circumstances.
+Being a woman of integrity means being consistent with and sincere about your true character, never pretending to be something you are not and not wavering in different circumstances.

 To be a woman of integrity is to be whole, complete, and true to yourself.

 A woman of integrity is true to herself when she has a firm grip on what makes her who she is.
 When she has a firm grip on her beliefs, values, morals and principles — all that stands true to her and makes her who she is.